LavizaFalakNaz/DevOps/ReadMe.md

 4. Password: dd32e024
 5. Port number: 3306

-# FRONTEND TO DO LIST:
-* login and sign in up function in extra to shift to clicking on the admin name
-* Open chat room window on clicking on the chat
-* Kanban boards don’t generate to do list, create action, doesn’t click on labels

 # CODE NOTES
 Must include this line in every php page for database connection. the connection works successfully
 ```